-Walk the Don this fall and experience how the natural environment co-exists in an urban setting!
+Walk the Don and experience how the natural environment co-exists in an urban setting!

 Recently, Nature Conservancy of Canada conducted a poll and found that 85% of respondents stated that access to nature has been important to maintaining their mental health.
 94% of respondents credit time spent in nature with relieving stress and anxiety during the ongoing COVID-19 pandemic.